RetardCZE/Hackaton2024/README.md

 (answer repetitive questions, redirect badly targeted tickets), AI enhanced interface for physics modeling engine.
 Of coarse they were demo versions, but we did them in one day.
 Just be creative.

+**Some tips / guide to a good project**
+ - Check out streamlit library as it can help you build nice gui fast.
+ - Test out attacks on your app.
+You don't necessarily have to fix them, but you should explain them (llm jailbreak, violence messages...).
+ - Do not finetune prompts too early.
+It can be quite time-consuming with low benefit.

 **LAST REMINDER**
  - DO NOT SHARE THE API KEY